 Compact with very strong stems that hold up show-stopping blooms.
 Makes an ideal focal plant for smaller gardens and pots.
 Up to 4′ tall and wide.
 Partial shade to full sun.

 Dwarf produces soft green flowers that turn pink and burgundy in fall.
 Use in mixed border or foundation plantings.
 Up to 5′ tall and wide.
 Filtered to full sun.

 Larger-Sized for Borders, Screens, Specimens, Landscapes

 Fill a large blank wall or property border with ten-inch long flower clusters, brilliant late-season color, and lovely foliage.
 Up to 12′ tall and 10′ wide.
 Partial sun.

 Blooms transform from white to rich red-pink.
 Reliable, prolific bloomer for a standout specimen or in an island bed.
 Up to 8′ tall and wide.
 Partial to full sun.

 Quick Fire® Hardy Hydrangea

 Very early bloomer opens white becoming dark rosy-pink in fall with great fall foliage color, too.
 Showy at the back of a border.
 Up to 8′ tall and wide.
 Filtered to full sun.

 Drying and Arranging

-Bunches of panicle hydrangeas can be cut right now when the flowers are a soft green for fresh, crisp summer arrangements, but they can also be harvested a bit later when they've begun to turn soft pink, typically in September or October depending on your zone and the weather.
+Bunches of panicle hydrangeas can be cut now when the flowers are a soft green for fresh, crisp summer arrangements.
+However, they can also be harvested a bit later when they've begun to turn soft pink.
+Typically in September or October depending on your zone and the weather.